-The WA2Xs with software release 2.2 and later support transparent files, which are files without file headers.
+The WA2XGs support transparent files, which are files without file headers.
 Transparent files all have the date May 14, 2002 (5-14-2002) and have no version.

 The advantage of using file headers is that the date and file versions are correct when you use the FD command to view the directory.
 All Intermec-provided .DNL files have file headers.
 All files to be uploaded by script files must have file headers.